molnarlin/milestone-project-1/README.md

 ![Screenshot of W3C CSS test result](assets/images/test%20results/test-CSS.png)
 * Lighthouse report in Google Chrome.
 I checked the accessibility here.
 ![Screenshot of Lighthouse report result](assets/images/test%20results/lighthouse%20report.png)
+* I used Google Chrome to check my website on different screen sizes.
+I tried to increase and decrease the size and made changes regarding that.
+Toggle device toolbar in Inspect mode was very helpful.
 ## 5. Deployment
 I deployed the project with GitHub pages.
 ## 6. Credits